hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/WANReplConfiguration.md

 It has below elements.

 - name: Name for your WAN replication configuration.
-- target-cluster: Create a group and its password using this parameter.
+- target-cluster: Create a group and its password using this element.
-- replication-impl: ???
+- replication-impl: Name of the class implementation for the WAN replication.
-- end-points: ???
+- end-points: IP addresses of the cluster members for which the WAN replication is implemented.